rh-openshift-ansible-better-together/ops-track/README.md

 Applications deployed in OpenShift are separated into projects.
 Projects are used not only as logical separators, but also as a reference for RBAC and networking policies that we'll discuss later.
 To create a new project, use the oc new-project command.

 ```
 $ oc new-project image-uploader --display-name="Image Uploader Project"
-Now using project "image-uploader" on server "https://master.btws-6e50.openshiftworkshop.com:443".
+Now using project "image-uploader" on server "https://api.cluster-btws-3725.btws-3725.open.redhat.com:6443".

 You can add applications to this project with the 'new-app' command.
 For example, try:

     oc new-app django-psql-example

 to build a new example application in Python.
+Or use kubectl to deploy a simple Kubernetes application:

+    kubectl create deployment hello-node --image=gcr.io/hello-minikube-zero-install/hello-node

 ```

 We'll use this project for multiple examples.
 Before we actually deploy an application into it, we want to set up project limits and requests.